angular/angular/aio/content/guide/workspace-config.md

 </div>

-* The flag `--sourceMap` outputs source maps for both scripts and styles.
-You can configure the option to apply to one or the other.
-You can also choose to output hidden source maps, or resolve vendor package source maps.
+* The `sourceMap` option applies for both scripts and styles.
+You can also choose to output hidden source maps, or resolve vendor package source maps:
-For example:

 <code-example language="json">